kartonfarkas/api_docs/source/suite/contacts/contact_delete.rst

 Required Parameters
 ^^^^^^^^^^^^^^^^^^^

-Key-value pairs which uniquely identify the contact (e.g. a key can be the email field ID (3), and its value is the email address of the specific contact).
+Key-value pairs which uniquely identify the contact, e.g. a key can be the email field ID (3), and its value is the email address of the specific contact.

 .. list-table:: **Optional Parameters**
    :header-rows: 1